 DIY cleaning only removes the surface dirt, but can’t clear out deep-seated grime.
 When the cleaning job is too tough to handle, it’s time to call in the professionals for a thorough, deep cleaning.
 Professional cleaning services offer more than just wiping and mopping, they have heavy duty tools to tackle even the grimiest of offices.

-At Luce Office, our experienced team of cleaning professionals have seen and cleaned it all - from your usual dusty office, to water-damaged office furniture.
+At Luce Office, our experienced team of office cleaning professionals in Singapore have seen and cleaned it all - from your usual dusty office, to water-damaged office furniture.
 Give us a call and we can work out a cleaning schedule that works for you!